Three small labs inside a small company.

-The kintsugi metaphor that names the parent company applies here too.
+The kintsugi metaphor that names the parent company applies to all three.
 A model is a fragile thing.
-It breaks under distribution shift.
-It forgets what it has already learned.
-The traditional repair is invisible: train more, average more, hide the seam.
+A pipeline is a fragile thing.
+A fabric is a fragile thing.
+Each breaks differently under stress.
+The traditional repair is invisible: train more, retime more, replicate more, hide the seam.
 We are interested in the opposite.
 Make the seam visible.
 Make the fix legible.
-Treat the place where the model was bent back into shape as the most informative part of the artifact.
+Treat the place where the system was bent back into shape as the most informative part of the artifact.

 What we publish